15 Dietitian Side Hustles to Earn an Extra $1000 Per Month

 12. Blogging

-I had mentioned freelance writing above, but a more long-term strategy can be writing or blogging on your website.
-If you build up enough traffic to your website, you can start putting ads on it to make extra passive income.
+I had mentioned freelance writing above, but a longer-term strategy can be writing or blogging on your website.
+If you build up enough traffic to your website, you can join a high end ad network and have ads placed on your blog posts.
 With ads, you get paid based on the number of people that view that ad.
-So, more traffic = more money!
-Within the DSC Nutrition + Business Membership, we have a course created by Katie Dodd, RD, which teaches you how to get started with blogging.

 Although these jobs may require some active effort to get, speaking engagements can be very lucrative.
 Many companies are looking for dietitians/nutritionists to deliver lunch-and-learns or seminars to their employees.